php-mock/php-mock-phpunit/README.md

-PHP-Mock integrates with the trait [`PHPMock`](http://php-mock.github.io/phpunit/api/class-phpmock.phpunit.PHPMock.html) to integrate into your PHPUnit-4 test case.
+PHP-Mock integrates with the trait [`PHPMock`](http://php-mock.github.io/phpunit/api/class-phpmock.phpunit.PHPMock.html) into your PHPUnit-4 test case.
 This trait extends the framework by the method [`getFunctionMock()`](http://php-mock.github.io/phpunit/api/class-phpmock.phpunit.PHPMock.html#_getFunctionMock).
 With this method you can build a mock in the way you are used to build a